lognorman20/spotify_recommender/README.md

-# Recommending Songs on Spotify with Machine Learning
+# How to Find New Songs on Spotify Using Machine Learning

 ![Sample Playlist Generated](images/playlist_screenshot.jpg "Sample Playlist Generated")